It is very important that you seek help from the right sources if you are feeling unsafe, please see suggested links and numbers below:

 Medical and health concerns

-If you are still living on or around campus, and have a physical injury or are experiencing severe symptoms (e.g. pain, vomiting, bleeding, or have taken an overdose, you should go to Accident & Emergency Department at the Royal Cornwall Hospital in Truro (TR1 3LQ).
+If you have a physical injury or are experiencing severe symptoms (e.g. pain, vomiting, bleeding, or have taken an overdose, you should go to Accident & Emergency Department at the Royal Cornwall Hospital in Truro (TR1 3LQ).

 Mental Health Emergencies